santidrj/DL-energetic-impact-analysis/data/processed/dataset_card.md

 - `train_strategy`: The type of machine used to train the DNN.
 It can be _local_ or _cloud_.
 The former represents training in low to medium-end GPUs such as personal computers.
 The latter represents training in high-end settings such as the ones offered by AWS, Azure, etc.
 - `architecture`: The architecture defining the DNN.
 It can be _mobilenet_v2_, _nasnet_mobile_, or _xception_.
 - `run`: The run number out of the 30 repetitions.
 - `training duration (h)`: The amount time, in hours, it took to train the DNN.
+- `gpu model`: The GPU model name.
 - `gpu working time (h)`: The amount of time, in hours, the GPU was doing any computation during training.
 - `gpu usage`: The percentage of GPU usage with respect to training duration.
 - `gpu memory working time (h)`: The amount of time, in hours, the GPU memory was doing any operation during training.
 - `gpu memory usage`: The percentage of GPU memory usage with respect to training duration.
 - `average memory used (MB)`: The average GPU memory usage in Megabytes.
 - `std memory used (MB)`: The standard deviation of the GPU memory usage in Megabytes.
-- total power (W): The total power consumed by the GPU in Watts.
+- `total power (W)`: The total power consumed by the GPU in Watts.
+- `max power limit (W)`: The maximum value in watts that power limit can be set to.
+In other words, the Graphics Card Power (GCP).
 - `average temperature (Celsius)`: The average GPU temperature in Celsius.
 - `temperature std (Celsius)`: The standard deviation of the GPU temperature in Celsius.
 - `energy (GJ)`: The total energy consumed by the GPU in GigaJoules.
 - `emissions (tCO2e)`: The total Greenhouse Gas (GHG) emissions produced in tons of CO<sub>2</sub>e.
+- `split number`: The data split used to make the train/validation splits.
+- `training size`: The number of training samples used before batching.
+- `validation size`: The number of validation samples used before batching.
 - `GFLOPs`: Number of Floating Point Operations required to perform a forward pass on the DNN.
 - `accuracy`: The accuracy of the DNN in the validation set.
 - `precision`: The precision of the DNN in the validation set.